Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

       ]
     }

-## 16. Resource: null_resource for PS-Null-Ansible-Master-Block-SAVE-FrontEndIP
+## 16.Resource: null_resource [This resource Save FrontEnd EC2 Public_IP dynamically on Ansible-Master]
 This null_resource dynamically store Public_IP of FrontEnd EC2 in ansible master node at location /home/ec2-user with file named as "FrontEnd-public-ip".

     join("\n", [